ZepplinCore-Development/Zeppelin-Craft/README.md

 ![image](https://user-images.githubusercontent.com/5217306/206838045-e2261791-9745-47b2-9a75-43a412760d4c.png)

-# Mandatory MPQ Patches
+# 4. Download the Mandatory MPQ Patches
 Download the Patch-4.MPQ and Patch-V.MPQ files from this repository containing custom spells and models.
 Place the MPQs in the client WOW_Directory/Data/
 Without this patches custom spells and models will not function correctly for the client.

 ![MPQs](https://user-images.githubusercontent.com/5217306/212516621-70d89d35-3791-4711-81cf-29b4bcca6f54.png)

-# Optional MPQ Patches
+# 4.b.
+Download the Optional MPQ Patches
 These patches provide an upgraded UI and graphic models used in later versions of the game.
 Download from the link below and put them in the same folder as above.